frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePortfolioOverview.md

 ![Portfolio Overview Dashboard](PortfolioOverview-1.png)

-The top section is called the KPI banned.
+The top section is called the KPI banner.
 This section has the following KPIs:
 - Avg Duration: Time between the initial user input and complete page load.
 - Avg Errors: Average number of Request and JavaScript Errors.
 - Efficiency Rate: Rate of sessions with good user experience.
 A perfect efficiency rate is 100.